yvelikova/axway-open-docs/content/en/docs/api_mgmt_overview/api_mgmt_components/tools.md

 * Graphical drag-and-drop user interface that enables you to drag filters (processing rules) on to the policy canvas and configure them
 * Extensive library of filters to build powerful policies

-The following example shows the policy canvas at the center and the filter library on the right:
+The following example shows the policy canvas at the center and the filter library on the right.

 ![Policy Studio](/Images/docbook/images/concepts/policy_studio.png)